 Development and management services income decreased approximately \$9.6 million for the nine months ended September 30, 2011 compared to 2010.
 The decrease was primarily due to a decrease in management fee income of approximately \$12.3 million partially offset by an approximately \$2.7 million increase in development income.
 On May 5, 2010, we satisfied the requirements of our master lease agreement related to the 2006 sale of 280 Park Avenue in New York City.
 Following the satisfaction of the master lease agreement, the buyer terminated the property management and leasing agreement entered into at the time of the sale, resulting in the recognition of non-cash deferred management fees totaling approximately \$12.2 million during the nine months ended September 30, 2010.
-The increase in development fees is due to an increase in development fees related to 75 Ames Street in Cambridge, MA and George Washington University Science and Engineering Hall in Washington, DC, offset by a decrease in development fees as a result of our completion of the 20 F Street third-party development project.
-We anticipate development and management services income of between \$31 million and \$32 million for fiscal 2011 and between \$25 million and \$30 million for fiscal 2012.
+The increase in development fees is due to an increase in development fees in development fees in development fees in development fees as a result of our completion of the 20 F Street third-party development project.
+We anticipate development and management services income of between \$31 million for fiscal 2011 and between \$25 million and \$30 million for fiscal 2012.